hanwenzhang123/fullstack-note/02-note/README.md

 - React Component is a function or class that accepts an input and returns a React element.

 #### Lists and Keys
-- Keys help React identify which items have changed (added/removed/re-ordered).
+- key helps React identify which items have changed (added/removed/re-ordered) in order to render
-- To give a unique identity to every element inside the array, a key is required.
+- give a unique identitier in string to every element inside the array, a key is required.
-- key is unique item for iterating through sub-components, always add the key!
+- key is unique item for iterating through sub-components, always add the key to the up level!
-- we do not add key to individual component.
 - `{ this.state.numArr.map((num, index) => ( <Child key={index} num={num} /> ))}`

 #### Key not using indexes